cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Notes

+6/28/2020

+Jumping around a little to work on some tests - now have a start on creating a test site in a nunit OneTimeSetup, added a test that checks that the very top level folders were create and added two content files to the test project for future use.
+Working on the methods that check that media files are both in the media folder and the content folder made me think about how easy it would be to make a mistake that types/compiler would not catch - hoping this is a good start to getting some tests in place on all the file and directory creation.

 6/27/2020

 Expanded some on the GenerationReturn work - I like some of the details although I am slightly torn over whether this should be 'just' a log type, ie is it worth having log entries and the Generation Returns that also write to the log?
 Generation is such a special case I think this is 'worth it' but it is frankly a little hard to say.